rapid7/insightconnect-plugins/plugins/html/help.md

 #### Windows Document

-This action is used to convert an HTML document to DOCX.
+This action is used to convert an HTML document to DOCX

 ##### Input